 - And Pea gravel.

 This type of mulch is also available in sizes that will fit your preference.
-Another main benefit to this option is that once you place it, you really never have to worry about it again.
+Another main benefit to this option is that once you place it, you really never have to worry about it again, and your lawn becomes more pet-friendly.

 Landscaping Negatives for Mulch and Rock

 Standard mulch also comes with its own banes.
-Not only can this type of mulch attract insects, but it is:
+Not only can this type of mulch attract insects, but it:

 - Can be washed away by rain